Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs/get-started-vwrs-web.md

 ---
 sidebar_position: 10
-title: Get Started with VWRs and Non-Native Apps
+title: Get Started with VWRs and Web Apps
 ---

-This page explains how to get started with Macrometa PhotonIQ Virtual Waiting Rooms (VWRs) with your non-native applications.
-Non-native apps, typically web-based, use HTML, CSS, and JavaScript and operate within web browsers.
-This guide explains the steps to connect your web application to VWRs, enhancing your ability to manage high traffic efficiently and maintain a seamless user experience.
+This page explains how to get started with Macrometa PhotonIQ Virtual Waiting Rooms (VWRs) with your web applications.
+Web apps typically use HTML, CSS, and JavaScript and operate within web browsers.
+This guide explains the steps to connect your web app to VWRs, enhancing your ability to manage high traffic efficiently and maintain a seamless user experience.

 ## Before You Begin